 • Bees, which we rely upon to pollinate all of our crops, are dying at unprecedented rates as a direct result of GMO crops.

-• Monarch butterflies are likewise dying at unprecedented rates as a direct result of GMO crops.
+• Monarch butterflies are likewise dying at unprecedented rates as a direct result of the herbicides used in conjunction with GMO crops.

 • As pesticides gradually kill soil microorganisms, crops become reliant on fossil fuel fertilizers.